vishnraj/go-scraper/README.md

       --check_types strings          The types of selectors for each check selector in order, which correspond to the ones in check_selectors - specify none to not use one for URL at that index
       --config string                config file (default is $HOME/.go-dynamic-fetch.yaml) --expected_texts strings       Pieces of texts that represent the normal state of an item - when the status is updated, the the desired user action will be taken
-      --headless                     Use headless shell
+      --detect_access_denied         If access denied is encoutered, then we will take a counter action --error_dump                   Dumps current page contents on error --error_location               Logs the current URL that we have arrived at on error --headless                     Use headless shell
       --redis_dump                   Set this option for all dumps to go to the redis database that we connet to this app --redis_key_expiration int     The duration, in secondds that keys will remain in redis for - default value of zero makes this indefinite